ergoplatform/ergodocs/docs/dev/Integration/guide.md

 }
 ```

-and send 1 ERG to the change address, however, the node will attach 100 dust inputs and so send big change to the change address as well
+and send `1 ERG` to the change address, however, the node will attach 100 dust inputs (so send any large amounts of change to the change address as well)